Blood Donor Program

 - Have you been diagnosed with COVID-19 or Coronavirus?

-→ Yes = not eligible for 28 days from last day symptomatic.
+- If you answer yes, you are not eligible for 28 days from last day symptomatic.
 After 28 days, you may be eligible to donate convalescent plasma, which directly helps COVID-19 patients.
-To learn more about donating convalescent plasma, visit COVIDPlasma.org or call 603-653-3775 to be prescreened over the phone.
+To learn more about donating convalescent plasma, visit COVIDPlasma.org or call 603-653-0609 to be pre-screened over the phone.

-- In the last 28 days have you had a fever, cough, or shortness of breath?
+- In the last 28 days have you had a fever, cough, shortness of breath, chills, muscle pain, headache, sore throat, nausea, vomiting, diarrhea, congestion, runny nose, or loss of taste and/or smell?

-→ Yes to any of these symptoms = not eligible to donate for 28 days from last day symptomatic.
+- If you answer yes to any of these symptoms, you are not eligible to donate for 28 days from last day symptomatic.

 - Have you been exposed to a person who has COVID-19, or is suspected of having COVID-19?

-- Have you been in a state other than New Hampshire or Vermont in the last 14 days?
+- Have you been in a state other than New Hampshire, Vermont, Maine, Massachusetts, Connecticut, or Rhode Island in the last 14 days?

-→ Yes = per NH/VT state border restrictions, you are advised to self-quarantine for 14 days.
+- If you answer yes, per New Hampshire state travel restrictions, you are advised to self-quarantine for 14 days.
 You will not be eligible until after the last day of self-quarantine.

 What to expect when you arrive at Dartmouth-Hitchcock